Apple's electric vehicle project

 Apple Car History

 Apple's interest in a car dates back to before the original iPhone, and Apple executives discussed building a car before the device launched.
-Steve Jobs is said to have ultimately decided not to work on a car in 2008, preferring instead to focus development on the iPhone.
+Steve Jobs considered developing an Apple car, and even met with the manufacturer of the lightweight, inexpensive "V-Vehicle" in 2010, but is said to have ultimately decided not to work on a car in 2008, preferring instead to focus development on the iPhone.

 With the iPhone now secure as Apple's most profitable device, Apple has turned to other avenues of research and development, once again exploring the possibility of an Apple Car.
 The first details on the Apple Car started leaking out at the beginning of 2015.